 This 16 footer is one boat you won’t grow out of.

-The Wayfarer dinghy was designed by Ian Proctor in 1957 and in the subsequent 60 years has acquired an unrivalled reputation as a tough and seaworthy cruising dinghy, yet at the same time being responsive and rewarding to race.
+The Wayfarer dinghy was designed by Ian Proctor in 1957 and in the subsequent 60+ years has acquired an unrivalled reputation as a tough and seaworthy cruising dinghy, yet at the same time being responsive and rewarding to race.
+The UK Wayfarer Association was founded a year later, in 1958.

 There is probably no other centreboard boat in the world which combines these qualities as happily; it is this great versatility that makes her so outstanding as a racing and cruising boat.

 Since the Wayfarer was originally designed there have been improvements in materials and production techniques which have lead to a variety of different versions all sharing the same hull shape and sail plan.
-The Wayfarer currently has a Portsmouth Number of 1107 (RYA 2016).
+The Wayfarer currently has a Portsmouth Number of 1102 (2020).

 Wayfarer Vital Statistics